 Batch Brewing Co. is a craft brewery in Detroit, MI, who offers their beer to-go in 40oz bottles, with the beer they're filled with hand-written on the label.
 Some local liquor stores also carry these 40s as well.
-Batch Brewing Co. also produces some of their beers in 40s with printed labels.
+Batch Brewing Co. also produced some of their beers in 40s with printed labels.
 Those I've given their own separate pages: 17-1140 TCX, Blood In Orange Out, Empire Pale Ale, Laura Ingalls, Low End Theory, and The Audacity.
-Their beers that I know of that have been offered in 40s with the name written on the label are:
+They have a newer label now (pictured on the right) with which they will bottle any of their beers on tap.
+Their beers that I know of that have been offered in 40s with the name written on the original label are:

 A Little English (4.1% ABV extra special bitter)*